paullee0/FreeCAD_SketchArch/README.md

 #### Prerequisites / Other Remarks

-- The said information (width, align, height, material etc.) is conceived to be saved in Sketch / SketchObjectPython with Part Geometry Extensions feature - the latter currently has a bug which crash FC
+- The said information (width, align, height, material etc.) is conceived to be saved in ArchSketch with Part Geometry Extensions feature - the latter currently has a bug which crash FC
 - Bugs / IFC export / multi-materials etc. to support Wall base on Sketch to be fixed / implemented

 </details>